Difference Between Loan vs Lease

 Both Loans vs Lease are popular choices in the market. let us discuss some of the major Difference Between Loan vs Lease:

-- A loan will give the right of ownership of the purchased assets to the borrower whereas in the lease it would be only the rights to use the leased equipment.
+- A loan will give the right of ownership of the purchased assets to the borrower, whereas, in the lease, it would be only the right to use the leased equipment.

 - Owning equipment through the loan will allow the borrower to depreciate it in their books of accounts and thus can avail the tax benefit, whereas, in the case of a lease, a lessor is not allowed to depreciate the assets since there is no recording of assets in lessee’s books.

-- If after a period of time, the subject equipment would of no more in interest for the business, the lease method would be much more flexible than the loan method.
+- If, after a period of time, the subject equipment would no more of interest for the business, the lease method would be much more flexible than the loan method.

 - Off-balance sheet accounting provision for lease would give a better performance ratio of the business than what could have been the case with purchasing the assets using a loan (assuming all other things constant)